Emergency Dentist Goodlettsville

 Other Options for Making Dental Emergencies Affordable

 Even if you have dental insurance, some emergency expenses may be large enough that you won’t want to pay for it all at once.
 If you require costly care, don’t worry, as low-to-no-interest financing is always available.
-CareCredit is a trusted financier and will break up the cost into easier monthly payments, so you can get the care you need without worrying about how you’re going to afford it.
+Cherry is a trusted financier and will break up the cost into easier monthly payments, so you can get the care you need without worrying about how you’re going to afford it.
 We can walk you through the application process right here in our office, and we’ll try to answer any questions you may have.

-Taking Care Of Your Smile Can Save You Money
+Taking Care of Your Smile Can Save You Money

 The best way to save money on dental healthcare costs is to maintain a healthy smile and prevent dental emergencies as much as possible.
 You can do this by implementing certain habits into your lifestyle.
-For example, every day you should be brushing and flossing your teeth to stop plaque buildup and cavities.
+For example, you should be brushing and flossing your teeth every day to stop plaque buildup and cavities.
 Instead of using your teeth to open difficult packaging, get scissors or the appropriate tool.
 If you grind or clench your teeth during sleep, a nightguard can separate your upper and lower teeth, preventing fractures and enamel wear.
 These simple steps can go a long way to keeping your costs down by reducing your risk of a dental emergency.

 Keys to Preventing Dental Emergencies